SLabneuron/e-learning-opamp-sims/README.md

 ### Environments (recommended)

 - Windows 11
 - Python 3.9 and above

 ### Libraries

 - os
 - numpy
 - tkinter
 - matplotlib

 ## On goning Work

 We are currently working on the following features:

 - Input funtionality for experimental value.
-- Save feature for the current state of simulators.
+- ~~Save feature for the current state of simulators.~~
 - Expansion of filter types available in the simulator.
-- Intuitive filter design features like Ltspice
+- Intuitive filter design features like Ltspice.
 - Addition of passive filters for educational purposes.
-- Enhancement of graphic for a more polished user interface.
+- ~~Enhancement of graphic for a more polished user interface.~~
 - Addition of a feature to display slopes in dB/octave and dB/decade on the console.